WildcatIP/other.js/FEATURES.md

-# The user-first Feature Set manifesto
+# Other Features

 Like a web browser, Other Chat is a User Agent.
 That is, an agent which acts on _behalf of the user_!

-This manifesto describes how [Feature Sets](https://github.com/other-xyz/otherscript.pseudo.js/blob/master/README.md) operate on behalf of the user.
+This document describes how [Feature Sets](https://github.com/other-xyz/otherscript.pseudo.js/blob/master/README.md) operate on behalf of the user.

 ## User bill of rights